-Throughout our lives, we take-on and become different characters, living life as these characters.
+Throughout our lives, we take-on different characters, living life as these characters.
 Often believing this is the real me.
 However, when we glance back, we notice how much we have changed, and only then realise it was just another experience

 We've been fooled into believing our past experiences define and shape who we are today.
 The trouble with recalling these past memories, is they are old versions of you.
 Versions which are no longer relevant or required.